-WPA, or Wi-Fi Protected Access, is a Wi-Fi standard that was designed to improve the security features of WEP (Wired Equivalent Privacy).
+WPA, or Wi-Fi Protected Access, is a Wi-Fi standard that was designed to improve security features.

 The 2 major improvements over WEP:

 - Improved data encryption through the Temporal Key Integrity Protocol (TKIP).
 TKIP scrambles the keys using a hashing algorithm and, by adding an integrity-checking feature, ensures that the keys haven't been tampered with.
 WPA2 is based on 802.11i and uses Advanced Encryption Standard instead of TKIP. - User authentication, which is generally missing in WEP, through the extensible authentication protocol (EAP).
 WEP regulates access to a wireless network based on a computer's hardware-specific MAC address, which is relatively simple to be sniffed out and stolen.
 EAP is built on a more secure public-key encryption system to ensure that only authorized network users can access the network.